dmadacsi/bamazon/README.md

 # bamazon

-I made a csv and imported it
+I first made the csv below and imported it into the db.

 1,Rolex Luxomatic,Watches,5000,100
 2,Yeti Travel Mug,Travel and Camping,30,100